Department of Evolution, Ecology, and Organismal Biology Snapshot

 Museum of Biological Diversity (MBD) - Home of the university’s vast biological specimen collections; a biodiversity centered resource for research, teaching, and outreach

-Aquatic Ecology Laboratory (AEL) - research promotes conservation and advances understanding of population, community structure, and dynamics in Ohio aquatic systems.
+Aquatic Ecology Laboratory (AEL) - Promotes conservation and advances understanding of population, community, and ecosystem structure and dynamics in aquatic systems; a long history of research-based applications to fisheries science.

 Central Ohio seems an unlikely place to find a dynamic research team working on sea anemones and other marine life.
 But Associate Professor Meg Daly and her students do just that.
 The global span of Daly’s active field program is staggering.
 Team members travel to dive and collect off the coasts of Chile, Argentina, Japan, Ireland, Australia, New Zealand, South Africa, and the Philippines.
 Back in the lab, they employ both molecular and morphological data to solve pieces of the evolutionary puzzle.

 Associate Professor Roman Lanno looks at ways to determine the bioavailability of chemicals in the environment, particularly in soil systems, which helps in developing environmental quality guidelines, cleanup policy, and ecological risk assessment.
-Lanno created an inventive graduate course using the Gulf Oil Spill as a Risk Assessment Case Study.
+Lanno incorporates current environmental events into his teaching, such as a course using the Gulf Oil Spill as a Risk Assessment Case Study.

 Plant Population Ecology